In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 2. Know your limits & set boundaries

 Knowing your limits as a Highly Sensitive Person and setting boundaries allows you to protect your energy and well-being.
-All to help you avoid ending up overwhelmed, stressed and burnt out during the holidays.
+All to help you enjoy the holidays, and avoid ending up overwhelmed, stressed and burnt out.

 3. Schedule quiet time